fommil/fpmortals/manuscript/complete.md

 Although we are using `+`, `*`, `unary_-`, `<` and `>` here, which are
 the ops (and could be an infinite loop!), these methods exist already on `Double`.
 Class methods are always used in preference to extension methods.
-Indeed, the scala compiler performs special handling of primitives and converts these method calls into raw `dadd`, `dmul`, `dcmpl` and `dcmpg` bytecode instructions, respectively.
+Indeed, the Scala compiler performs special handling of primitives and converts these method calls into raw `dadd`, `dmul`, `dcmpl` and `dcmpg` bytecode instructions, respectively.